 “Joy has a wonderfully unique way of connecting to her audience that I have seen no other performer do...she engages every audience and wraps everyone in a velvet blanket of beautiful music.”

-"Joy Zimmerman's "To the Girl" has a heart, to paraphrase the title of one of her songs, as big and wide as the sky.
-The music here is vivid and alive, tender and poignant, and altogether a gift for the listener."
-Caryn Mirriam Goldberg, former Kansas Poet Laureate
+Joy's music is vivid and alive, tender and poignant, and altogether a gift for the listener." ~ Caryn Mirriam Goldberg, former Kansas Poet Laureate